Skip to main content

 • Particles from the breakdown of tires on road surfaces

-Size is the only common parameter for microplastics as chemical composition and shape differ extensively.
-The type of source material and synthesis method used to produce different types of plastic polymers result in a variety of additives, colorants, and other toxicants in a single piece of plastic.
+Size is the only common parameter for microplastics since chemical composition and shape can differ extensively.
+The type of material the plastic is made from and method used to make the different types of plastic polymers results in a variety of additives, colorants, and other toxicants in a single piece of plastic.
 Plastic particles can take on countless shapes given their versatility of use: fibers, films, foams, beads or spheres, pellets, and fragments.
-The shape of secondary microplastics is influenced by its source material, the type of weathering, and time spent in the natural environment.
+The shape of secondary microplastics is influenced by the material it is made from, type of weathering, and time spent in the natural environment.

 Figure 1.
 Examples of items comparable in size to microplastics.

 Commercial production of plastics began almost a century ago and has been increasing ever since.
-Demand for plastic product variety and quantity increased during this time, and so did plastic waste.
+Demand for a variety and number of plastic products increased during this time, and so did plastic waste.
 Plastic waste is estimated to have increased from 390,000 U.S. tons in 1960 to over 35 million U.S. tons in 2018.
 As a result, microplastics have been found across the globe in wildlife such as birds and fish, and in all environmental media.

 Routes of Exposure

 The wide use of plastics has increased human exposure to microplastics through ingestion, inhalation, and contact with skin.
-Microplastics may be consumed through the ingestion of particles in drinking water, food, or from accidental ingestion from soil.
+Microplastics may be consumed through the ingestion of particles in drinking water, food, or from accidental ingestion of soil.
+When plastic food packaging breaks down due to heat or other environmental conditions, microplastic particles may leach, or seep, into the food and be ingested.
 Both aquatic and land animals may ingest microplastics, which can transfer up the food chain to humans.
-When plastic food packaging degrades due to heat or other environmental conditions, microplastic particles may leach into the food and be ingested.
 The small size of microplastics allows plastic fragments to become airborne, which leads to an increased risk of exposure through inhalation.
 Contact with skin may also be a route of exposure to microplastics, as some nanoplastics are small enough to be absorbed by the skin.

 Figure 2.
 Microplastics Sources, Pathways and Fate Conceptual Diagram.